open-telemetry/community/docs/how-to-configure-new-repository.md

 2. Set up a test coverage scanning tool like, for example, [Codecov](https://codecov.io/).
 3. Add status badges for passing builds and scans to the root README.

-## Admin permissions

-If requested, `foo-maintainers` will be granted `Admin` permissions, but in return they must document all changes that are made to the [default-repository-settings.md](default-repository.settings.md) in a file named `.github/repository-settings.md` in their repository.

 ## Permission changes

 In order to change repository permissions (e.g., for temporary or permanent admin access,